cryptolinux/ion/CONTRIBUTING.md

 ### Finding Reviewers

-The review process is normally fairly responsive on the Ion Core repository, however this might not always be the case.
-If you find that you've been waiting for a pull request to be given attention for several months, there may be a number of reasons for this, some of which you can do something about:
+As most reviewers are themselves developers with their own projects, the review process can be quite lengthy, and some amount of patience is required.
+If you find that you've been waiting for a pull request to be given attention for several months, there may be a number of reasons for this, some of which you can do something
+about:

 - It may be because of a feature freeze due to an upcoming release.
 During this time, only bug fixes are taken into consideration.
 If your pull request is a new feature,